FCC/ACEDirect/README.md

 user@yourmachine:~$  git submodule update # get individual repos
 ```

-Next, check out the **v2.1** tag (i.e., highest *v2.x* number) in each of the submodule repos.
+Next, check out the **v3.2** tag (or the most current tag) of each of the submodule repos.
+Some repos may not have been updated for the most current release.
 This will ensure that all submodules are in sync.

 ## Documentation

 Please see the *docs* folder for official documentation on the project overview, installation, and configuration.
 See the README.md files in the Git submodules for installation and configuration details of those individual repos.